Future public parks and indicative land nominations

 Public parks provide opportunities for nature appreciation, fitness activities, youth spaces, social gatherings, events, and water quality solutions compatible with recreation uses.

 Investing in public parks is a long-term strategy for Moreton Bay’s sustainable future.
-This investment will support a thriving region where people want to live, work and play.
+This investment will support a thriving City where people want to live, work and play.
 Great parks provide our communities with their unique identity and sense of pride.
 Proximity to well-designed and managed parks and green spaces can cause higher property values and have a positive effect on business performance, investor confidence, lifestyle, health, place character and biodiversity.

 Public parks within the LGIP network are described by both the scale of the area they service; regional, district or local, and the type of functions they deliver; recreation, civic or sports.